-Vision - We envision a balanced water future for New Mexico, in which we equitably adapt to climate change and are stewards of our water, thereby preserving our diverse cultures, economy, food production, and our watersheds, rivers, aquifers, and riparian ecosystems.
+Vision - We envision a balanced water future for New Mexico, in which we equitably adapt to climate change and are stewards of our water, thereby preserving our diverse cultures, economy, food production, and our watersheds, rivers, aquifers, and natural ecosystems.

-Mission - The MRG Water Advocates mission is to advocate for a balanced, equitable, and resilient water future for the Middle Rio Grande (Otowi Bridge to Elephant Butte Dam) and all of New Mexico through public education and engagement, civic participation, insistence on effective water governance, and securing changes in state water planning, policy, and law.
+Mission - The MRG Water Advocates mission is to advocate for a balanced, equitable, and resilient water future for the Middle Rio Grande (Otowi Bridge to Elephant Butte Dam) and all of New Mexico through public education and engagement, civic participation, insistence on effective water governance, and securing transformative changes in state water planning, policy, and law.